 An interdisciplinary research project on deceptive design patterns online: 2021-2024

-Dark patterns are manipulative designs aimed at influencing the decisions users take online about their purchases, use of time and disclosure of personal data.
-Websites and applications ranging from social media to video games or e-commerce extensively employ dark patterns.
-They expose users to privacy harms and impact collective welfare with repercussions on competition and consumer trust.
+Dark patterns are manipulative designs that aim at influencing the decisions users take online about the disclosure of their personal data, their purchases, and their use of time.
+Plenty of digital services employ dark patterns, ranging from social media to video games and e-commerce websites.

-- Empirically studying DP effects on user behaviour
+- Empirically studying the effects of dark patterns on user behaviour

-- Developing data science techniques / formal methods to automatically recognize DP
+- Developing data science techniques and formal methods to automatically recognize dark patterns

 Who benefits from this research?

 Businesses that need to self-assess the compliance of their services and practitioners (designers, developers, etc.) who value the embedding of legal-ethical principles into their products.

 Regulators, lawyers and other legal experts who need to thoroughly inspect the data practices of many companies or, conversely, advise their clients about best practices in system and interface design.

 Researchers who study manipulation and deception under various angles (e.g., data science, law, HCI/UX, cybersecurity).